Article

 Speak to a member of our team today.

 Traditional AI follows static workflows and requires human triggers for every action.
-Agentic AI uses reasoning and planning capabilities to act autonomously within policy limits, coordinating loan, draw, and compliance tasks without constant oversight.
+Agentic AI reasons through context and acts autonomously within policy limits.
+It coordinates draw validation and compliance checks, routing exceptions automatically without constant oversight.
+Agentic AI orchestrates the full workflow from submission to funding as a single continuous process.

-Agentic AI will unify draw management, servicing, and risk oversight into one adaptive system.
-Lenders will gain faster funding cycles, stronger compliance, and greater operational efficiency, all without adding headcount.
+Agentic AI will unify draw management, servicing, and risk oversight into a single adaptive system.
+The boundaries between origination, construction administration, and portfolio monitoring dissolve as draws, inspections, and compliance checks run through one continuous automated process.
+Lenders gain faster funding cycles and greater operational capacity without adding headcount.
+Compliance strengthens as every draw follows the same automated policy checks.

 How does agentic AI change headcount decisions for construction lending teams?

-Pilot lenders of Built’s Draw Agent have reported 2-5x capacity without adding headcount.
-Draw administrators and loan-ops teams shift from repetitive review work to exception handling and higher-value tasks like onboarding new builders and managing complex capital-stack deals.
-Leaders report this is a retention lever.
-The work becomes more meaningful.
+Pilot lenders using Built’s AI Draw Agent have reported 2-5x capacity without adding staff.
+Draw administrators shift from repetitive review work to exception handling and higher-value tasks like onboarding new builders and managing complex capital-stack deals.
+Leaders report this as a retention lever.
+When AI handles data entry and document chasing, administrators shift to borrower relationships and complex deal work.

 AI Draw Agent